niuus/Snes9xRX/README.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

 TurboMode increases the playback speed of the game by about 2x.
-To use it, simply press and hold right on the c-stick (yellow control stick on the Gamecube controller) or the right analog stick (Wii Classic Controller/Pro, and Wii U Pro Controller) for as long as you want playback to be faster.
+To use it, simply press and hold right on the C-stick (yellow control stick on the Gamecube controller) or the right analog stick (Wii Classic Controller/Pro, and Wii U Pro Controller) for as long as you want playback to be faster.
 Release the stick when you want normal playback speed to resume.